Where are they now? The XIs from Man Utd 4-3 Man City in 2009

 He helped the Midlanders win the League Cup but couldn’t prevent their relegation to the Championship.

-The goalkeeper then spent seven years West Brom, and he is now in goal for Watford.
+The goalkeeper then spent seven years West Brom before moving on to Watford.

 A cult hero at United, O’Shea left to join Sunderland in 2011 only to suffer back-to-back relegations with the Black Cats.

 The 38-year-old then spent a year at Reading but retired at the end of last season, and he is now part of the Championship outfit’s coaching staff.